witchpot-studio/stable-diffusion-for-unity/README.md

 6. Generate Depth2Img
 ![](Images/depth2img.png)

-For more information

 ## Contributing
 In Preparation.
-Please wait

 ## Acknowledgments
-This repository is using [our fork repositoy](https://github.com/witchpot-studio/stable-diffusion-webui)
+This repository is using [our fork repositoy](https://github.com/witchpot-studio/stable-diffusion-webui) from
 AUTOMATIC1111/stable-diffusion-webui : https://github.com/AUTOMATIC1111/stable-diffusion-webui as a local server.
 We are connect with this via API

 - lllyasviel/ControlNet : https://github.com/lllyasviel/ControlNet